JHPN2/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar VS. The Competition

+In the following, we designed a statistical study to compare the performance of the MechaCar vehicle against the performance of vehicles from other manufacturers.

-Metric to be tested
+#### Metric to be tested

+Considering the current state of the global economy, we have decided to analyze the cost and fuel efficiency of the MechaCar to its competitors.
+We believe these metrics to be most important and harbor the greatest interests/influence to potential customers.

-Null or Alternative Hypothesis
+#### Null or Alternative Hypothesis

+Null Hypothesis - There is no difference in pricing or fuel efficiency for MechaCar to the competition.

+Alternative Hypothesis - There is a difference in pricing and fuel efficiency for MechaCar to the competition.

-Statistical Test
+#### Statistical Test

 Data for Statistical Test